The Upper East Side vs. The Upper West Side

 - The West Side is bordered by the Central Park West and the Hudson River, which nearby access to the George Washington Bridge.

-- The East Side is also bordered by Central Park, along with the East River.
-The Ed Koch Queensboro Bridge, Roosevelt Island, and Riverside Park are nearby if you’re a fan of activities in the park!
+- The East Side is bordered by Central Park and the East River.
+The Ed Koch Queensboro Bridge, Roosevelt Island, and Riverside Park are nearby if you’re a fan of parks!

 Nearby Parks and Outdoor Activities